Trust. Experience. Results.

 It’s fair to assume that selecting a surgeon can singlehandedly be the most significant influence when it comes to the total cost of a surgery.

-For example, at Austin-Weston, our four board-certified plastic surgeons have accumulated a combined 75 years of experience, and with that have cultivated an excellent reputation in the DC Metro Area community, performing several breast augmentations each week.
+For example, at Austin-Weston, our three plastic surgeons have accumulated a combined 75 years of experience, and with that have cultivated an excellent reputation in the DC Metro Area community, performing several breast augmentations each week.

 We can only speak for ourselves when we say that each surgery is preceded by an extensive consultation involving computer analysis and imaging technology, as well as the master-eye of our surgeons to ensure that we deliver satisfying and life-changing results for our patients.